 Additional Fees and Optional Services

 Comparing multiple breeders clarifies regional price gaps.
 Ask for itemized breakdowns to avoid surprises.
-Remember: ethical practices matter more than the lowest bid when securing a healthy companion.
+Note: it is more important to have ethical practices than the cheapest quote when getting a healthy companion.

-Lifetime Costs: Health, Training, and Maintenance for Your Cane Corso
+Costs over a Lifetime: Health, Training, and Maintenance of Your Cane Corso

-Owning a large guardian breed means planning for a decade of care.
-Beyond the initial adoption, recurring investments in nutrition, medical needs, and behavioral support shape your budget.
+A big guardian breed entails ten years of commitment.
+In addition to the initial adoption, the repeated investments in nutrition, medical needs, and behavioral support will determine your budget.
 Let’s explore what sustainable stewardship looks like.

 Feeding, Veterinary Care, and Emergency Expenses